 When RPM Is Important For You

-RPM is genuinely important for publishers (who run ads on their websites) especially when your primary money making source is displaying advertisements.
+RPM is genuinely crucial for publishers (who run ads on their websites) especially when your primary money-making source is displaying advertisements.

-Your efforts should be to constantly improve your RPM.
+Your efforts should be to continually improve your RPM.
 Doing so will help you increase your monthly income over time.
-I’ve seen tools like ezoic to be very effective in improving RPM when you are using AdSense on your website.
+I’ve seen tools like Ezoic to be very helpful in improving RPM when you are using AdSense on your website.

-When you’ll give advertisers better CPM and yourself a better RPM you can get direct advertisements and better money making opportunities.
-Over the time you’ll start getting better offers from advertisers.
+When you give advertisers better CPM and yourself a better RPM, you can get direct advertisements and better money-making opportunities.
+Over time you’ll start getting better offers from advertisers.

-CPM is an important term you need to understand because you’ll see this very often.
+CPM is a necessary term you need to understand because you’ll see this very often.

 If you plan to start an Ad campaign for promoting something, you should calculate CPM beforehand.
 You should also connect with different brands and study what eCPM are they generating.

-As a publisher, make use of RPM data to constantly grow your revenue.
+As a publisher, make use of RPM data to continually grow your revenue.